Frequently asked questions about Power BI Embedded

 For more information, please reference How to migrate Power BI Workspace Collection content to Power BI Embedded

-Is Power BI Workspace Collection on a path to be deprecated?
+Is Power BI Workspace Collection on a deprecation path?

-Yes, but customers that are already using the Power BI Workspace Collection solution can continue to use it until it is deprecated.
+Yes, but customers that are already using the Power BI Workspace Collection solution can continue to use it until deprecation.
 Customers can also create new workspace collections and any Power BI Embedded applications that still use the Power BI Workspace Collection solution.

-However, this also means that new features aren't added to any Power BI Workspace Collection solutions and that customers are encouraged to plan their migration to the new Power BI Embedded solution.
+However, this also means that new features aren't added to any Power BI Workspace Collection solutions.
+We encourage customers to plan their migration to the new Power BI Embedded solution.

 When is Power BI Workspace Collection support discontinued?